-The Issuer is exposed to various risks through its use of financial instruments.
+The Issuer is exposed to various risks.
 Managing these risks is an integral part of the Issuer's operations.
-All amounts are presented in ISK million, unless otherwise stated.
-More information about the Issuer's risk management and risk assessment processes is also available in the Risk Report 2012, available on the Issuer's website: http://www.islandsbanki.is/english/investor-relations/financials/.
+All amounts are presented in ISK million, unless otherwise stated, and some disclosures are only provided on an annual basis.
+More detailed information about the Issuer's risk management and risk assessment processes is available in the Risk Report 2013 which can be found on the Issuer's website.